Sixmilebridge: History

 The account goes on to tell that the garrison at Sixmilebridge were to move to Limerick when a light would be exhibited from "the mountain of Glenagross", i.e. Woodcock Hill, on 31 July.
 When the Cromwellian forces discovered this, they strengthened their garrison at Meelick Pass in response; in that time, the Pass would have been the main road to Limerick.

 The main English lords of the area were the Ievers of Mount Ievers, the Butlers of Castlecrine, and the D'Esterres of Rossmanagher.
 All three of their houses (two of which have been demolished) are built on the site of earlier castles.
 After the Ievers came, building their seat on Ballyarilla Castle, that side of the river became known as Ieverstown, the other O'Brienstown.
 Sixmilebridge surpassed both these names in the 18th century.

 The unusual English name of the village derives, as Thomas Dineley who visited Sixmilebridge in 1681, describes: From Bunratty, the seat of the Earl of Thomond, into the town of Sixmilebridge, belonging also to that noble family, is 3 miles; from whence to the city of Limerick, to which are two ways, namely by the oil mills and the seat of the McNamaras beyond it, or over the high mountain, famous for its admirable prospect, hanging as it were over Sixmilebridge town and commonly known as Gallows Hill; this is the upper, the other the lower way to Limerick and from town to the city six miles either way, whence the town hath its name.

+The units given here are Irish miles, equal to about 2 km, Sixmilebridge to Limerick is thus about 12 km.

 The original village grew up around a crossing place on the O'Garney River.
 By the end of the 17th century development was tied to the industrialisation of the area as people of Dutch origin found the river very suitable for milling.
 This ended abruptly with the building of a toll bridge on the river by Henry D'Esterre (Ó Dálaigh 2004).
 D'Esterre's construction gained a profit from people crossing the river but halted the trading done with Holland.

 According to local tradition, the famous duel between Daniel O'Connell and a member of the D'Esterre family in February 1815 arose from O'Connell's refusal to pay the toll.
 This conflicts with the conventional account of the duel.
 D'Esterre lost his life, but the toll bridge survived and remains standing to this day.